mdekrey/GitAutomation/readme.md

 Local files that are not included in the repository include:

  * /configuration.json - the various configuration settings to use, including the git repo and persistence database.
 See the `configuration.sample.json` for format.
 This has several values that need to be replaced by you.
 For example, most of this file is set up to use GitHub; see [GitHub Setup](./GitAutomation.GitHub/github-setup.md).

+    * In Kubernetes for the developer setup, the database host will be `gitauto-psql-host` and the repository will be `http://tester@git-server/git/gittesting1.git`.

  * /git-credentials.txt - the password to use for the git repository.
 Not persisted in the docker image for security purposes.
- * /psql-credentials.txt - the environment variable definition for the postgres database.
+ * /psql-credentials.txt - the environment variable definition for the postgres database for kubernetes.
 Not persisted in the docker image for security purposes.
+ * /psql-credentials-docker.txt - the environment variable definition for the postgres database for docker-compose.
+Not persisted in the docker image for security purposes.

 When you add these files, they should be without line endings and without UTF headers or you'll get difficult-to-track errors.

 *Note*: Changing these files does not automatically change the values inside the docker containers.
 Since the default configuration does not preserve the database between runs, be careful when adjusting the secrets.

+## Setup

+Build your local images.
+From the **repository root**:

+    ./ci/dev-images.sh

+Create a namespace in kubernetes to hold all your gitauto work:

+    kubectl create namespace gitauto

+Create secrets for your configurations:

+    kubectl create secret generic --namespace gitauto gitauto-configuration-json --from-file=configuration.json=configuration.json kubectl create secret generic --namespace gitauto gitauto-gitcredentials --from-file=gitcredentials=git-credentials.txt kubectl create secret generic --namespace gitauto gitauto-psql-credentials --from-file=psql-credentials=psql-credentials.txt

+Then, from the `charts` folder:

+    helm install git-server --name git-server --namespace gitauto helm install gitauto-psql-host --name gitauto-psql-host --namespace gitauto -f dev-secrets.yaml --set localdata.enabled=false helm install gitautomation --name gitautomation --namespace gitauto -f dev-secrets.yaml

 ## Testing